Equitable HEALTH Systems

 Our Goals

-Leverage reforms in the value-based care implementation process to narrow systemic racial and ethnic inequities in health outcomes.
+Utilize a value-based care environment to narrow systemic racial and ethnic inequities in health outcomes and facilitate health improvement.

 Work with health systems to improve health outcomes for Medicaid and uninsured populations by addressing social drivers of health and well-being.

 What we do: We support efforts to better understand the social determinants of health, as well as innovative approaches, such as value-based care, to helping health systems address these underlying drivers.
-We also support community-based efforts to collaborate between clinical providers and organizations that address social drivers of health and well-being.
-We also build the capacity of community-based organizations that help financially disadvantaged residents to understand and engage with the health care delivery system.
+We helped the state build infrastructure for the pilots, including NCCARE360, which connects health providers and human service organizations.
+We are also investing in the capacity of community groups to participate in the pilots.

 Our Grantmaking Strategies